 What is the lowest commission a realtor will take?

 The lowest commission most full-service realtors will accept is a 1% listing fee.
-This is a significant discount compared to average real estate commissions, which are usually around 2.5–3%.
+This is a significant discount compared to average real estate agent commissions, which are usually around 2.5–3%.

 The best way to pay a lower commission while still receiving full service and support from a licensed agent is to work with a low commission real estate brokerage.
 Top brands, like Clever Real Estate, offer listing fees as low as 1.5%, and allow you to work with the best local agents from brokerages like RE/MAX and Century 21 for a fraction of the price.